Strategy

 Journey demonstration

-Lead with the lived pathway, then show how the service model, governance and technology line up behind it.
+Lead with the lived pathway.
+Let the service model, governance and technology reveal only when useful.

 Journey persona